TechEdSat: History

 TechEdSat-8 was selected in 2017 by the CubeSat Launch Initiative (CSLI) of the NASA to be launched as part of the ELaNa program.
 TechEdSat-8 was originally planned to launch with the Cygnus NG-10 (17 November 2018) cargo resupply mission to the International Space Station as part of the ELaNa program, but instead was launched aboard the SpaceX CRS-16 ISS cargo resupply mission at 18:16 UTC on 5 December 2018, arriving at the International Space Station (ISS) on 8 December 2018.

 Deployment

-TechEdSat-8 was deployed into orbit by the Kibō JEM-Small Satellite Orbital Deployer (J-SSOD) at 16:45 UTC on 31 January 2019.
+TechEdSat-8 was deployed into orbit by the NanoRacks CubeSat Deployer (NRCSD) at 16:45 UTC on 31 January 2019.

 Mission

 The satellite established communication with controllers and, as of 20 February 2019, was reportedly performing well in advance of a targeted reentry.
 The satellite failed shortly after deployment due to a loss of power from its solar panels, and re-entered in the atmosphere of Earth on 20 April 2020.

 An exploded view of TechEdSat-8, a satellite designed to test communication and precision deorbit technologies.